Land clearing in Australia

 Land clearing in Australia describes the removal of native vegetation and deforestation in Australia.
-Land clearing involves the removal of native vegetation and habitats, including the bulldozing of native bushlands, forests, savannah, woodlands and native grasslands and the draining of natural wetlands for replacement with agriculture, urban and other land uses.
+Land clearing involves the removal of native vegetation and habitats, including the bulldozing of native bushlands, forests, savannah, woodlands and native grasslands and the draining of natural wetlands for replacement with agriculture, urbanization and other land uses.
+Much of today's clearing occurs in northern Australia.

 As of 2011, of the vegetation which existed in Australia at the time of European settlement, approximately 87% remains.
 One estimate places the rate of rainforest of all types has been reduced by three quarters since the time of European settlement from eight million hectares to two million.
 Land clearing threatens native species including ground orchids and eucalyptus.
+Extensive unlawful deforestation continues across the country.

 Land clearing is an important environmental issue in Australia.
 Bans on land clearing have been placed by state governments.
 This policy largely permitted Australia to abide by its commitments to the Kyoto Protocol.

 Causes

-The underlying causes of land-clearing are generally agreed upon.
-These are agricultural expansion, infrastructure extension, wood extraction and urban development.
+The underlying causes of land-clearing are generally agricultural expansion, infrastructure extension, wood extraction and urban development.

 Agriculture

 The primary motivator for land clearing in Australia is agricultural production, especially livestock.
 Where soil fertility and rainfall allow, the clearing of land allows for increased agricultural production and increase in land values.
 Land clearing was seen as progressive, and there was the general view that land was wasted unless it was developed.

 Historically, land clearing has been supported by the Commonwealth and State Governments as an essential part of improved productivity essential for national economic prosperity.
 A range of institutional incentives for agriculture increased the economic gain from land clearing, with offerings of cheap land along with venture capital in the form of loans or tax concessions.
 Other incentives included the War Service Land Settlement Scheme, low-interest bank loans and financial support programs such as drought relief assistance.

 The majority of cleared land in Australia has been developed for cattle, sheep and wheat production.
 46.3% of Australia is used for cattle grazing on marginal semi-deserts with natural vegetation.
 This land is too dry and infertile for any other agricultural use (apart from some kangaroo culling).
 Some of this grazing land has been cleared of "woody scrub".
 15% of Australia is currently in use for all other agriculture and forestry purposes on mostly cleared land.
 In New South Wales, much of the remaining forests and woodlands have been cleared, due to the high productivity of the land.
 Urban development is also the cause of some land clearing, though not a major driver.
 In The Australian Capital Territory for example, much urban development has occurred on previously cleared agricultural land.

 In Tasmania, land clearing is pushed by agricultural factors because native forest logging has declined the area of land it reclears.
+In Queensland up to 80% of land clearing is done for beef production.